Smalik1203/cb-rn/TASK_MANAGEMENT_SETUP.md

 ## Notes

 - File upload to Supabase Storage is prepared but requires additional setup
-- Maximum file size: 10MB per file
+- No file size limit (upload progress shown)
 - Supported file types: Images, PDF, DOC, DOCX, TXT
 - Tasks are soft-deleted (is_active = false)
 - Students can only see tasks for their assigned class